jonhoo/thesquareplanet.com/_drafts/the-path-to-rust.md

 This post is not meant to be a comprehensive introduction to Rust.
 If you want to learn Rust, you should go read the excellent [Rust book](https://doc.rust-lang.org/book/).
-Instead, I will attempts to give some pointers for developers coming from other systems languages (Go and C/C++ in particular), and to point out tips, gotcha's, and shortcomings along the way.
+Instead, I will attempt to give an evaluation of Rust for developers coming from other systems languages (Go and C/C++ in particular), and to point out why they may or may not want to try Rust.
+At the end, I'll also point out some tips, gotcha's, and shortcomings at the end for those who are interested in that kind of stuff.

-### How is Rust better for me?
+### Why is Rust better for me?

 When researching a new language, developers (like you, dear reader) will inevitably focus on how the language in question is different from the